How to Use Formulas Across Sheets in Excel

 =(sheet2!A1+ sheet3!A1) * sheet4!A1

 That formula looks a little different.
 Excel follows the order of operations.
-So, you need to surround the pointers for sheet2 and sheet3 in parenthesis like a typical Algebra equation.
+So, you need to surround the pointers for sheet2 and sheet3 in parentheses like a typical Algebra equation.
 This instructs Excel to sum the values from sheet2 and sheet3 before doing any multiplication.

 Of course, it may be easier to write that formula by hand instead of pointing and clicking values from different cells.
 Let’s discuss how to do that in the next section.

-Using Data From Different Sheets In Microsoft Excel By Hand
+Using Data From Different Sheets in Microsoft Excel By Hand

 =March!B12